 Space Center Houston and NineSigma partnered to present the Space Robotics Challenge with NASA’s Centennial Challenges Program.

 Space Robotics Challenge Celebration

-Robotics enthusiasts from around the world will travel to Space Center Houston for the culmination of the Space Robotics Challenge on Thursday-Friday, June 29 and 30.
-Get a glimpse into the future of robotics and celebrate the conclusion of this pioneering competition at the Space Robotics Challenge Celebration.
+Robotics enthusiasts from around the world traveled to Space Center Houston for the culmination of the Space Robotics Challenge June 29 and 30, 2017.
+Visitors got a glimpse into the future of robotics and celebrated the conclusion of this pioneering competition at the Space Robotics Challenge Celebration.

 Hambuchen has been a robotics engineer in the software, robotics and simulation division of NASA since receiving her doctorate in electrical engineering from Vanderbilt University in 2004.
 Sentis leads the Human Centered Robotics Laboratory, an experimental facility focusing on control and embodiment of humanoid robots.
 Quispe’s research focuses on designing algorithms to enable robots to perform essential manipulation tasks such as pick-and-place, pouring and handovers.
 O’Malley’s research addresses issues that arise when humans physically interact with robotics systems.

-Watch a live robotics challenge, similar to a hackathon, from 10 a.m. to 1 p.m. on Friday, June 30.
-The challenge will feature members of the Top 20 teams mentoring greater Houston-area high school students to complete a robotic task.
-They will put their coding skills to work and write code to navigate a robot through a space exploration challenge.
-The second day also includes interactive educational activities for visitors of all ages.
+Visitors watched a live robotics challenge, similar to a hackathon, from 10 a.m. to 1 p.m. on June 30.
+The challenge featured members of the Top 20 teams mentoring greater Houston-area high school students to complete a robotic task.
+They put their coding skills to work and wrote code to navigate a robot through a space exploration challenge.
+The second day also included interactive educational activities for visitors of all ages.

-The celebration will conclude with an awards ceremony announcing the winners of the live challenge as well as the Space Robotics Challenge winners at 2 p.m.
-Friday, June 30, in Astronaut Gallery.
-Watch a watch a video of the ceremony on our Ustream channel.
+The celebration concluded with an awards ceremony announcing the winners of the live challenge as well as the Space Robotics Challenge winners June 30 in Astronaut Gallery.
+Watch a video of the ceremony on our Ustream channel.